 There are different types of fees that are specific to certain types of annuities.
 You should consider some general guidelines when contemplating annuity costs.
 For example:

 Know your needs.
 The fees you pay for annuity features can reduce your overall return, so opt only for those that you will use.
-“If your situation and planning needs warrant these added features, then make sure you try to pay a reasonable price for a product with those features,” says Tim Gannon, vice president, product management, at Fidelity Investments Life Insurance Company.
-“For instance, if you want protection from market downturns for your savings or future retirement income while you stay invested in the market for growth, it may be worth the added cost for a feature that provides a guarantee1—and some peace of mind.”
+“For instance, if you want protection from market downturns for your savings or future retirement income while you stay invested in the market for growth, you may want a feature that provides a guarantee1—and some peace of mind—if the cost is fair and reasonable,” says Tim Gannon, vice president, product management, at Fidelity Investments Life Insurance Company.
+Our goal is to first help the reader focus on identifying what their needs are, before explaining the wide range of solutions available.

 Understand the product.
 Some annuities can be complex products to understand.
 When you’re considering a purchase, it’s important to understand how the proposed annuity works, what its benefits may be, and, perhaps most importantly, the role it can help play in your overall financial plan.
 Be sure to carefully read the marketing materials and prospectus (if applicable).
 If you don’t understand what you’re paying for, make sure you ask questions and receive full disclosure before making a decision.